 - Good Scars, Evil Scars: Carol has a scar on her leg and Isabelle has a cross shaped one on her forehead.
 Gail has shark bite scars on her left upper arm, torso and thigh.

 - Inferred Holocaust: No longer inferred.
 The destruction of Ghirlandaio (and the vast majority of the Gallian military with it)?
-So devastating that Gallia is still militarily crippled two years after the fact. against-all-odds victory over the EEIA in the first game?
-Obtained at the cost of at ''least'' more than a tenth of the Gallian population.
-And that's before the costs of the civil war are added in...
+So devastating that Gallia is still militarily crippled two years after the fact.
+The against-all-odds victory over the EEIA in the first game?
+Obtained at the cost of at least more than a tenth of the Gallian population.
+And that's before the costs of the civil war are added in.

-- The Matchmaker: Erlina has established herself as this.
-She finds amusement and fulfillment in being able to manipulate a relationship herself, often thinking that she's providing the people a service for a greater good.
+- The Matchmaker: Erlina.
+She finds amusement and fulfilment in being able to manipulate a relationship herself, often thinking that she's providing the people a service for a greater good.
 She can often screw up just as much as she fixes though.

-- Nice Hat: The most prevelant example being Kevin.
-He normally wears a patrol cap reminiscent to German soldiers from WWII, but is known to have other hats on his person as a sign of individuality.
+- Kevin normally wears a patrol cap reminiscent to German soldiers from WWII, but is known to have other hats on his person as a sign of individuality.

 - Officer and a Gentleman: Kevin aspires to be one of these.
 While not of any noble background himself, he is still a leader, has a sense of honor, and he tries to keep himself at the upmost gentlemanly behavior, especially around women.
 But he still has his "normal" self poke through occasionally.
 When he's around guys, Erlina, or the pressure of combat, he usually drops most of his formalities and is more casual.